 As we prepared resources for teaching about the history of the Selma Movement, we could not find a dedicated history online of the Dallas County Voters League (DCVL), the group that bravely launched the fight for voting and economic rights in Selma in the 1920s.

 Therefore we are posting this excerpt from a Florida State University dissertation, “From Selma To Montgomery: Remembering Alabama’s Civil Rights Movement Through Museums,” with the generous permission of the author, Holly Jansen.
-We include a link to the full dissertation with additional information about the DCVL and the Selma Movement overall.
-The link also includes the footnotes and references.

 By Holly Jansen

 Despite the risks of retaliation and violence, C.J.
 Adams founded Selma’s NAACP chapter in 1918.
 J.L.
 Chestnut remembered that “Adams pretty much was the NAACP in Selma.”
 There were no lawyers in south Alabama, and Adams, a notary public, served as Dallas County’s black legal adviser.
 In the mid-1920s he founded the Dallas County Voters League (DCVL) to help African Americans register to vote.
 Membership was low under the oppressive racial conditions.

 Nevertheless, Adams attracted police attention.
 After being imprisoned several times for falsifying documents, he moved to Detroit in 1948.
 When Adams left, Sam Boynton took over as the DCVL president and NAACP leader for Selma.